epfl-ada/ada-2020-project-milestone-p3-p3_xuehuapiaopiao/README.md

 4. ### Proposed dataset

    For policing stops, we mainly use the dataset released by the original paper, available at [https://openpolicing.stanford.edu](https://openpolicing.stanford.edu).
-Thanks to the Open Policing Project, we get the raw data of almost the whole country.
+Thanks to the Open Policing Project, we are able to use the raw data of almost the whole country.

    Moreover, we measure the political power in three aspects:
    1) Presence, defined as the percentage of the population that is black, dataset available at [here](https://www.census.gov/topics/population/data.html);
    2) Voice, defined as percentage of the voting population that is black, dataset available at [here](https://www.kesci.com/mw/dataset/5f894f59e48a3f0030286e2f);
-   3) Representation, as percentage of the local elected government that is black, dataset available at [here](https://www.kaggle.com/jerimee/north-carolina-voter-file?select=ncvhis_Statewide).
+   3) Representation, defined as percentage of the local elected government that is black, dataset available at [here](https://www.kaggle.com/jerimee/north-carolina-voter-file?select=ncvhis_Statewide).

    Note that we have referenced the eighth charpter in [1].